michaelsbradleyjr/vps-setup/README.md

     local$ ssh -p 12345 michael@x.x.x.x
     ...

-If I completed the above steps correctly, then with the "candy" themse, I should see a two-line prompt that looks like:
+If I completed the above steps correctly, then with the "candy" theme, I should see a two-line prompt that looks like:

     michael@myvps [09:36:21] [~]
     -> %